Afbomann/dino-game-2IT/README.md

 # Dino Game

-Extremely simple dino game where you can earn points by dodging cactuses.
+Simple dino game where you can earn points by dodging cactuses.
+(school assignment)